Service Level Management (SLM)

 ip-label’s application performance management tools measure and monitor user experience.
 They enable quick and easy identification of application malfunctions, immediate notification of incidents, and resolution of problems before users are affected.

-Thanks to our synthetic monitoring technologies, it is possible to carry out measurements by simulating actions that a user would perform.
+Thanks to our active monitoring technologies, it is possible to carry out measurements by simulating actions that a user would perform.
 Our Robots allow you to proactively establish a baseline of the behavior of applications monitored 24/7 in order to satisfy ITIL service level management requirements:

 - Establish and negotiate Service Level Agreements.
 Our solutions provide a historical view of performance and service levels provided over time in order to establish a performance baseline that the IT department can successfully deliver.
 This baseline can then be used for negotiations between IT and business units.